The Child Writes Fund

 This is why we are doing what we are doing...

-The Child Writes Fund is to be established as a charity whose purpose is to advance culture and to advance education by providing
+The Child Writes Fund has been established as a charity whose purpose is to advance culture and to advance education by providing:

 - Literary enrichment programs, recording the stories and drawings of children.

 - Develop an inherent self-recognition and imperative of the lifelong value of reading.

 - Support for International Read to Me!
 Day March 19, encouraging children to be part of the conversation about their literacy future.

 - A platform whereby children can themselves support other children in crisis, in the form of workshops for children to create their own stories and share them.